kalviumcommunity/s65_Navaneeth_LifeScrolls/README.md

 After providing two or more examples, the AI was then given a completely new memory entry from the user.
 The prior examples acted as a **reference set**, allowing the model to generate consistent outputs aligned with the LifeChapters style.

 This technique improved the **accuracy, fluency, and emotional tone** of the generated memory stories compared to Zero-Shot and One-Shot prompting.
 Multi-Shot Prompting is especially valuable when the project requires **structured outputs** and a consistent narrative flow across different user inputs.

+### 🔄 Dynamic Prompting

+In this task, we introduced **Dynamic Prompting** into the LifeChapters project.
+Dynamic Prompting refers to the practice of creating prompts that **change or adapt automatically** based on the user’s input or context, instead of using a fixed static prompt.
+This technique makes the AI system more interactive, flexible, and context-aware.

+Unlike Zero-Shot, One-Shot, or Multi-Shot prompting (which rely on predefined examples or instructions), Dynamic Prompting personalizes the prompt on the fly.
+This ensures the generated outputs are more relevant to each unique memory entered by the user.

+For LifeChapters, the system takes a user’s memory and dynamically adjusts the prompt to highlight specific aspects, such as:
+- Whether the event is **happy, sad, funny, or emotional**
+- The **timeframe** (childhood, school, college, family, etc.)
+- The **desired output style** (short summary, long story, poetic quote, or creative title)

+By inserting these contextual details into the prompt, the AI produces more **tailored and expressive results**.
+For example, if the user writes a funny memory, the system adjusts the prompt to encourage a humorous storytelling style.
+If the memory is emotional, the prompt adapts to generate a more sentimental output.

+This makes the project more engaging, as users feel that the AI is **responding personally to their experiences** rather than following a rigid format.
+Dynamic Prompting, therefore, brings **personalization and adaptability** to LifeChapters.